Kale Quinoa Salad

 Serving The Kale Quinoa Salad

-This salad is perfect as a side dish to a summer barbecue.
+This kale quinoa salad recipe is perfect as a side dish for a summer barbecue.

 If you want to change the dressing, there are many others that you can use: